 Command Description Implementation Options Displays the Implementation Options dialog box, where you set options for implementing your design.
-See Implementation Options Command, on page 183.
+See Implementation Options Command, on page 193.
 Add Source File Displays the Select Files to Add to Project dialog box.
-See Add Source File Command, on page 171.
+See Add Source File Command, on page 181.
 Tcl equivalent: add_file -fileType filename Remove File From Project Removes selected files from your project.
 Tcl equivalent: project_file -remove filename Change File Replaces the selected file in your project with another that you choose.
-See Change File Command, on page 173.
+See Change File Command, on page 183.
 Tcl equivalent: project_file -name "originalFile" "newFile" Set VHDL Library Displays the File Options dialog box, where you choose the library (Library Name) for synthesizing VHDL files.
 The default library is called work.
-See Set VHDL Library Command, on page 174.
+See Set VHDL Library Command, on page 184.
 Add Implementation Creates a new implementation for a current design.
 Each implementation pertains to the same design, but it can have different options settings and/or constraints for synthesis runs.
-See Add Implementation Command, on page 174).
+See Add Implementation Command, on page 184).
 Tcl equivalent: impl -add implementation_1 implementation -type implementationType

 Command Description New Identify Implementation Creates a new Identify implementation for a current design.
-To launch the Identify tool set, see the Launch Identify Instrumentor Command, on page 211 and Launch Identify Debugger Command, on page 212.
+To launch the Identify toolset, see the Launch Identify Instrumentor Command, on page 226 and Launch Identify Debugger Command, on page 228.
 Tcl equivalent: impl -add implementation_1 implementation Convert Vendor Constraints Not applicable for Microsemi technologies.
 Archive Project Archives a design project.
 Use this command to archive a full or partial project, or to add files to or remove files from an archived project.
-See Archive Project Command, on page 175 for a description of the utility wizard options.
+See Archive Project Command, on page 185 for a description of the utility wizard options.
 Un-Archive Project Loads an archived project file to the specified directory.
-See Un-Archive Project Command, on page 177 for a description of the utility wizard options.
-Copy Project Creates a copy of a design project.
-Use this command to create a copy of a full or partial project.
-See Copy Project Command, on page 180 for a description of the utility wizard options.
+See Un-Archive Project Command, on page 186 for a description of the utility wizard options.
+Copy Project Creates a copy of a full or partial design project.
+See Copy Project Command, on page 189 for a description of the utility wizard options.
 Hierarchical Project Options Not applicable for Microsemi technologies.
 Add SubProject Implementation Not applicable for Microsemi technologies.